 Show Me Your Face

 How would you respond if a new neighbor knocked on your door wanting to meet you but disguised himself with a mask or a hood?
 You would probably think that person is being weird or has something to hide.
-That same principle is true when it comes to connecting with people on the Internet.
+That same principle is true when connecting with people on the Internet.